jxnblk/blog/src/posts/iterations-on-a-theme.md

 It also had an [`is` prop][], until it was adopted and renamed `as`.
-The idea with these features was never to own these concepts forever, but serve as a testing bed in userland to prove out ideas that might make sense in upstream libraries, but that weren't mature enough for a PR.
+The idea with these features was never to own these concepts forever, but serve as a testing bed in userland to prove out ideas that might make sense in upstream libraries, many of which weren't mature enough for a formal PR.
 Some ideas fall on the other side of the fence, and, in hindsight, I think were better left as experiments[^2].

 In looking back on some of these repos, I've noticed a few overarching themes and felt like reflecting on how they've evolved over time.